Warburton River Walk

 The Trail

-The path takes you along the main street of Warburton (AKA the highway) where there are many places to stop for coffee, cake or a meal.
+The route takes you along the main street of Warburton (AKA the highway) where there are many places to stop for coffee, cake or a meal.

 Highlights

-The trail is a very pretty one with beautiful tall trees, local and exotic, including an impressive grove of redwoods.
+The trail is a very pretty one with beautiful tall trees, both native and exotic, including an impressive grove of redwoods.

-There is an abundance of bird life here too.
+There is a variety of birdlife here too.
 We saw cockatoos and other parrots, kookaburras, honeyeaters and various waterbirds.

 There are five bridges along the way including the Swing Bridge which dates back to the late 1950s and the Redwood Suspension Bridge, constructed between 1998 and 2000 by members of the Royal Australian Engineers.
 The latter (which marks the crossover point and begins the loop back) is made from timber sourced from the nearby Redwood Forest.